redis/redis-doc/topics/protocol.md

     C: EXISTS somekey
     S: :0

-Basically you simply write space-separated arguments in a telnet session.
+Basically you write space-separated arguments in a telnet session.
 Since no command starts with `*` that is instead used in the unified request protocol, Redis is able to detect this condition and parse your command.